sunng87/lein-jlink/README.md

     {defproject myorganization/myproject
       ...
-      :plugins [
+      :plugins    [...
+                    [lein-jlink "0.2.1"]]
+      :middleware [...
+                    [leiningen.jlink/middleware]]
       ...
-                [lein-jlink "0.2.1"]
-               ]
-      :middleware [
-                   ...
-                   [leiningen.jlink/middleware]
-                  ]
-      ...
     }

-The middleware will alter the way Leiningen calls out to `java` and `javac` such that these calls include references to the modules that your project needs.
+The middleware will alter the way Leiningen calls out to `java` and `javac` such that it calls out to the correct ones and that these calls include references to the modules that your project needs.
 By default only the `java.base` module is included, if you need other modules you can simply add them to the `:jlink-modules` key of your `project.clj` file.

     :jlink-modules ["java.sql"]